gmodonnell/swmg/misc/network-trivia.md

 <figure><img src="https://academy.hackthebox.com/storage/modules/34/packet_transfer.png" alt=""><figcaption><p>Each layer of the OSI adds a header to the PDU to help route each packet</p></figcaption></figure>

+If you clear out the routing table of a router shit gets really weird really fast.

 ## MAC Addresses